prmsolutions/ml-challenge/README.md

 This function will return an integer representing the total number of products that a specific client(distributor) carries in their product catalog.\
 For example, say Bob's Distribution Company works with restaurants and carries three products:
 Olive Oil, Tomato Sauce and Pizza dough.
 In this case `internal_utils.get_product_count("bobs_distribution_company")` will return the integer 3.
-For the purposes of the challenge you can assume the number will always be between 100k - 500k and that this number will be different for each client.
+This number can vary from client to client but will be within the 100k - 500k range.

 ## 2. Client and customer.
 What means what?
 Great question!
 This can sometimes be a source of confusion especially when those terms show up together very often.